 A tax levy is different than a tax lien.
 A tax lien means that the state tax authority has the right to seize your property if you don’t pay your back taxes, but at this point, you still have time to make arrangements.
 With a tax levy, the state forcibly seize your assets automatically.
 This may be in the form of wage garnishment, seizure of bank accounts, or collections against your assets.
 Like a lien, however, a levy will begin with a series of notices from the State of Ohio.

-The state can choose from several different types of levies in its efforts to collect your outstanding tax debt.
+The state can choose from several different types of levies in its efforts to collect your outstanding back taxes.
 Here are a few examples: